kimdurante/gis-workshop-waml-template/content/layers.md

 ### Registering Data in SDR

 Create a csv file containing a **SourceID** and a **Label** for each layer in the collection.
-The SourceID contains a prefix and a filename.
-The prefix consists of '*branner:*' followed by an abbreviation of the collection name followed by an underscore.
+The SourceID contains the prefix string  '*branner:*', followed by an abbreviation of the collection name, followed by an underscore.
 The filename for the layer is appended to this prefix to create the SourceID (ex. *branner:fmmp12_alameda2012.shp*).
 The Label is the title of the data layer.

 Format the csv as shown below: